Examples Of Operant Conditioning That Can Help Control OCD

 By Sarah Fader

-OCD can be life altering, making it difficult to find and keep relationships, wreak havoc on careers, and make it impossible to enjoy life itself.
+OCD can be life-altering, making it difficult to find and keep relationships, wreak havoc on careers, and make it impossible to enjoy life itself.
 Simple chores and errands can end up complicated and stressful events.
-Getting a handle on OCD may seem impossible but there is help.
+Getting a handle on OCD may seem impossible but there is the help.
 Operant conditioning is a very helpful tool when it comes to treating OCD.
 It can help you get your life back on track and keep it there.
 Examples of operant conditioning that can help control OCD can be found in psychology journals.
 Operant conditioning is a treatment used by many therapists and other mental health professionals.

 What is OCD?